 They are summer-loving perennials that will thrive in full sun with good air circulation and slightly moist, well-drained soil.

-The mature plant will reach about 3 to 4 feet in height and provide shade to ground plants.
+Furthermore, the mature plant will reach about 3 to 4 feet in height and provide shade to ground plants.
 Most gardeners prefer to call them perennial shade plants.

 Ensure to grow them in hardy zones 2 to 9 that boast cool to warm temperatures.